retcon1/cosmic-conflict-fe/README.md

 You'll also notice a section of the shop for healing items which may be implemented in the future.

-You can see the backend code for this project here: https://github.com/Bilaal96/alien-wars-api
+You can see the backend code for this project here: https://github.com/Bilaal96/alien-wars-api You can see the full presentation of the game here: https://youtu.be/q5eUmA5dFSg

 ### Thank you for checking out our group project!